Marieke Schouwstra, ILLC, University of Amsterdam

 Comparing lab studies with data from real languages

 How do the lingusitic structures that people improvise in the lab compare to the structures we see in the languages around us?
-See this paper in Cognitive Science, in which silent gesture is compared to early stages of L2 acquisition, and this paper in which we compare silent gesture lab results to word order variation in Nicaraguan Sign Language.
+See this paper in Cognitive Science, in which silent gesture is compared to early stages of L2 acquisition, and this paper with Molly Flaherty, in which we compare silent gesture lab results to word order variation in Nicaraguan Sign Language.

 We grow languages